Candles...the most expensive ways of lighting and heating

 These clay pot heaters are being widely advertised and shown using 5 tea candles.

-So in this example, using 5 tea candles in a clay pot it will cost 80 pence in "candle" costs for 8 hours of pretty modest candle heating.
+So in this example, using 5 tea candles in a clay pot it will cost 80 pence in "candle" costs for 8 hours.

-So how would this compare to the cost of keeping you warm with a heated throw?
+So how would this compare to the cost of keeping you warm with a heated throw or heated blanket?

-The running cost of one of these (even on its maximum setting) would vary between 4 and 5.5p an hour.
+The running cost of one of these (even on its maximum setting) would vary 3p and 4p an hour.

 So, over the same time the tea candles would last a heated throw will cost between 32 and 44p